-a.
-Identified and disclosed to you the requirements of federal and state statutes, regulations, and the terms and conditions of federal and state awards that are considered to have a direct and material effect on each major program under audit.

-b.
-Complied, in all material respects, with the direct and material compliance requirements identified above in connection with federal and state awards, except as disclosed in the Schedule of Findings and Questioned Costs.

-c.
-Identified and disclosed interpretations of any compliance requirements that have varying interpretations.

-d.
-Made available all federal and state awards (including amendments, if any) and any other correspondence relevant to federal and state programs and related activities that have taken place with federal and state agencies or pass-through entities.
+- a.
+Identified previous financial audits, attestation engagements, performance audits, or other studies related to the objectives of the audit and the corrective actions taken to address significant findings and recommendations.
+We have also provided the status of the follow-up on prior audit findings (and information about all management decisions) by federal and state awarding agencies and pass-through entities. - b.
+Provided to you our views on the reported findings, conclusions, and recommendations, as well as management's planned corrective actions, for your report. - c.
+Identified and disclosed to you the requirements of federal and state statutes, regulations, and the terms and conditions of federal and state awards that are considered to have a direct and material effect on each major program under audit. - d.
+Complied, in all material respects, with the direct and material compliance requirements identified above in connection with federal and state awards except as disclosed in the Schedule of Findings and Questioned Costs. - e.
+Identified and disclosed interpretations of any compliance requirements that have varying interpretations. - f.
+Made available all federal and state awards (including amendments, if any) and any other correspondence relevant to federal programs and related activities that have taken place with federal agencies or pass-through entities.
 Management has made available all documentation related to compliance with the direct and material compliance requirements, including information related to federal and state program financial reports and claims for advances and reimbursements.
-Federal and state financial reports and claims for advances and reimbursements.
-Federal and state financial reports and claims for advances and reimbursements have been prepared and are prepared on a basis consistent with that presented in the Schedule of Expenditures of Federal and State Awards.
-The copies of federal and state program financial reports provided are true copies of the reports submitted, or electronically transmitted, to the federal and state agency or pass-through entity, as applicable.

-e.
-Identified and disclosed all amounts questioned and all known noncompliance with the direct and material compliance requirements of federal and state awards, including the results of other audits, program reviews, or any communications from federal and state awarding agencies and pass-through entities concerning possible noncompliance related to the objectives of the audit.
+Federal and state financial reports and claims for advances and reimbursements are supported by the books and records from which the financial statements have been prepared and are prepared on a basis consistent with that presented in the Schedule of Expenditures of Federal and State Awards.
+The copies of federal and state program financial reports provided are true copies of the reports submitted, or electronically transmitted, to the federal and state agency or pass-through entity, as applicable. - g.
+Identified and disclosed all amounts questioned and all known noncompliance with the direct and material compliance requirements of federal and state awards, including the results of other audits, program reviews, or any communications from federal and state awarding agencies and pass-through entities concerning possible noncompliance related to the objectives of the audit. - h.
+Monitored subrecipients to determine that they have expended subawards in compliance with federal statutes, regulations, and terms and conditions of the subaward and have met the other pass-through entity requirements of OMB Uniform Guidance and TxGMS.

-f.
-Identified previous financial audits, attestation engagements, performance audits, or other studies related to the objectives of the audit and the corrective actions taken to address significant findings and recommendations, including the status of follow-up on prior audit findings (and information about all management decisions) by federal and state awarding agencies and pass-through entities.

-g.
-Provided to you our views on the reported findings, conclusions, and recommendations for your report.

-h.
-Monitored subrecipients to determine that they have expended sub-awards in compliance with federal and state statutes, regulations, and terms and conditions of the sub-awards have met the other pass-through entity requirements of OMB Uniform Guidance and UGMS.